55+ Retirement Communities in Stokes County, NC

 Rose Tara Senior Living

-Rose Tara Senior Living is an assisted retirement home in King, North Carolina in the 27021 zip code area.
-Nestled at 125 Plantation Drive inside Stokes county, Rose Tara Senior Living provides retirement living to all 55 and older adults who live in King and offers a family environment, as well as three tasty daily meals, a staff registered dietitian and help managing medications.
-It can house a maximum of 65 or fewer seniors at a time.
+Rose Tara Senior Living is a retirement residence in King, North Carolina in the 27021 zip code area.
+Nestled at 125 Plantation Drive inside Stokes county, Rose Tara Senior Living provides retirement living to all 55 and older adults who live in King and offers a welcoming environment, as well as accommodating dietary menu, routine wellness checks and medication reminders.
+It can house a maximum of 65 or fewer senior citizens at a time.

 (888) 948-8430 Sponsored